atbcb/ICTTestingBaseline/docs/07Images.md

 * If any of the above checks fail, then this SC fails

 ### Selector
-Icon Fonts
+Icon Fonts (decorative but meaningful)

 ### Test Instructions for 1.1.1
-1. Check that the icon font has aria-hidden set to true. <<Kathy question: does role="presenation" work here?
+1. Check that the icon font has aria-hidden set to true. <<Kathy question: does role="presentation" work here?
+I don't think so since it removes the description but double check.
 2. Check that meaningful icon fonts have a text equivalent (accessible name/description).

 #### Test Results